Y4ger/LearningGit/README.md

       --amend: redue a commit, uses the current staging environment as blob/snapshot [git commit [-am] "commit message"]
     push: updates the remote repository with current HEAD's commit
-    branch: shows all branches available

-    branch: using just this command shows all existing branches "branch name": is this names is not in use, creates a new branch from the current branch [git branch "name of branch"]
+    branch: using just this command shows all existing branches "branch name": is this names is not in use, creates a new branch from the current branch
+      -d: deletes the branch you refer to
+      [git branch [-d] "name of branch"]
     checkout: change between local branches
       -b: creates a new branch and moves to it
       [git checkout [-b] {branch name}]